 Clearing any Utilities – is the House Safe?

 It is essential that you get the ‘all clear’ from your local authorities regarding electrical utilities and other appliances connected to the mains.
 If you are not sure as to whether or not something is fully safe to use, do not use it.
-A professional engineer should be able to check the utilities to see whether or not they are once again safe to use, but if the authorities have turned off your appliances, you should not attempt to turn them on again yourself.
+A professional engineer or electrician, such as Kalahari Electrical Services: electrician in Alpharetta, should be able to check the utilities to see whether or not they are once again safe to use, but if the authorities have turned off your appliances, you should not attempt to turn them on again yourself.
 They will have turned them off for a reason, so it is important to check before turning anything else on again, otherwise you risk doing more damage to your property.

 Checking Valuable Documents for Potential Losses